-41CM172 is a Prehistoric habitation recorded in 1984, with further work conducted in 1987 and 2018.
+41CM172 is a prehistoric habitation site of unknown age recorded in 1984, with further work conducted in 1987 and 2018.
 The site was registered in 1987 as a SAL.
 A dense scatter of lithic flakes and debitage was recorded in 1987.
 Additional debitage as well as burned rock clusters were found during trenching in 2018.
 The size of the site was originally recorded as 120 meters x 70 meters with an unknown depth.
 The additional work in 2018 adjusted the size of the site to 150 meters x 480 meters and a depth of 80 cmbs.
 An estimated 20 percent of the site was intact as of 2018.

 41CM174 is a multicomponent prehistoric site composed of two small hearths south of the Comal River.
 The site was originally recorded in 1984, and further work conducted in 2018.
 The site is considered eligible for both NRHP and SAL listing.
-Further archeological trenching was performed in 2018.
 The site was registered as a SAL in 1987.
 The site consisted of two small limestone hearths eroding out of the ground, as well as a thin veneer of burned rocks.
 Lithic materials were found scattered over the surface, with a strong concentration of chert cobbles in the northwestern portion of the site.
-The trenching done in 2018 recovered FCR, debitage, faunal bone, bifaces, and projectile points.
+The trenching done in 2018 recovered burned rock, debitage, faunal bone, bifaces, and projectile points.
 The size of the site was originally recorded as 380 meters x 40-70 meters with an unknown depth.
 The additional work in 2018 adjusted the size of the site as 400 meters x 300 meters and up to 350 cmbs.
 An estimated 30 percent of the site was intact as of the additional work in 2018.

-41CM175 is a Prehistoric habitation recorded in 1984 with further work conducted in 1987 and 2018.
+41CM175 is a multicomponent prehistoric campsite dating to the Paleoindian, Archaic, and Late Prehistoric periods recorded in 1984 with further work conducted in 1987, 2018, and 2019.
 The site was registered as a SAL in 1987.
 Numerous lithic flakes and debitage were recorded in 1987.
 Additional debitage and projectile points were found during trenching in 2018.
 The original size of the site was recorded as 50 meters x 10-20 meters with an unknown depth.
 The additional work in 2018 adjusted the size of the site to 325 meters x 500 meters with an unknown depth.
 An estimated 20 percent of the site was intact as of 2018.